Particular/docs.particular.net/nservicebus/upgrades/nservicebus.sagaaudit.md

 ## Connecting to ServiceControl

 The NserviceBus.SagaAudit package replaces the **ServiceControl.Plugin.Nsb5.SagaAudit** and **ServiceControl.Plugin.Nsb6.SagaAudit** packages.
-It also introduces the NServiceBus v7 compatible version SagaAudit plugin.
+It also introduces a new version compatible with NServiceBus Version 7.

 To update, remove the deprecated package and install the NServiceBus.SagaAudit package.